Ginger offers a safe and effective approach to pregnancy symptom management

 Due to both hormonal and anatomical changes, approximately 50 percent of women become constipated at some point during pregnancy.
 Ginger is thought to have stimulatory effects on the digestive tract, which can prevent or aid in the management of constipation.

 I was fortunate to experience only moderate nausea during my first trimester, and I would make a simple ginger tea by mixing 2 teaspoons Ginger Juice and 1 teaspoon honey in a cup of hot water to soothe stomach upset.
-I also kept both Gin Gins and Bare Uncrystallized Ginger on hand for traveling or a stomach easing quick-fix.
-For more severe nausea, I recommend drinking a cold Bottoms Up Ginger Beer, which is a healthier alternative to conventional ginger ale, free from colorings and high fructose corn syrup.
+I also kept both Gin Gins and Crystallized Ginger on hand for traveling or a stomach-easing quick-fix.
 Now that I’m in my second trimester, with more energy and a robust appetite, I’m cooking with ginger, adding Minced Ginger to my vegetables and fish and experimenting with ginger in baking.